Mdsaleh99/Dev-Board---MasterJi/Readme.md

-# Creating a markdown version of the Dev-Board documentation in the style of the Campus Hub doc

 # 📋 Dev-Board – Backend API

 A production-ready RESTful backend for a **task management system** where users can manage **Projects** and **Tasks** using secure APIs.
 Built with **Express.js**, **JWT Authentication**, **API Key Protection**, and **modular architecture**.